Update 15 December 2018

-I got side-tracked adding chapters to my A World of Tricksters, completed over a year ago and still looking for a publisher.
-Also, the Celtic Spain book morphed into Hellhounds and Hero Horses: Beasts of Myth and Legend, of which I’ve finished 37 chapters so far (36,000 words), with probably as many to go.
-The urco, an especially Galician manifestation of the hellhound, is in it, along with other black dogs and good and bad beasts from around the world.
+I got side-tracked adding chapters to my A World of Tricksters, completed two years ago and still looking for a publisher.
+Also, the Celtic Spain book morphed into Hellhounds and Hero Horses: Beasts of Myth and Legend, of which I’ve finished 90 chapters so far, with probably 30 to go.
+The urco, an especially Galician manifestation of the hellhound, is in it, along with the Irish púca and other black dogs and good and bad beasts from around the world.

 I put a lot of research into who the Celts are and where they came from, and that’s in the draft intro to Celtic Spain.
 I’ll get back to that subject when Hellhounds is wrapped.

 Meanwhile, I’ll be in northwest Spain in March 2019 on a storytelling tour.
 Details at: https://mazgeenlegendary.wordpress.com

 This blog page was the start of a book with the working title of “Legends and Tales of Celtic Spain”, consisting of stories mainly from Galicia but also Asturias and elsewhere in the former Roman province of Gallaecia, which encompassed the northwest quadrant of the Iberian peninsula.
 The fact that this page had 266 hits between 7 and 12 July 2017 when I posted it is encouraging, and will, hopefully, help convince a publisher that the Hellhounds book is saleable.

 Keep in touch.
 I’ll be adding bits and pieces from time to time.

 Galicia is the most Celtic part of Spain.
 It is an autonomous community with its own language, Galician, which is a sort of hybrid of Spanish and Portuguese and is spoken as the mother tongue by a majority of the people.
 The landscape resembles Ireland, and the character and personality of the people are very similar to the Irish.
 It rains a lot.